zw459123678/tuniao-server/README.md

-# TuNiao UI MCP Server
+# Tuniao UI MCP Server

 A Model Context Protocol (MCP) server that provides access to TuNiao UI components documentation and listings.